 Here come all the advantages of reading books — doing two things at a time.

-Once I caught myself thinking that I stopped reading books, because of the lack of time.
-Honestly, I like reading, so I needed to figure out the way to continue.
-That's when I tried audiobooks for the first time and from that moment on, most of the books I put in my collection are audio ones.
-Especially, when I started practicing double speed there as well, I realized that I listened faster than I read.
+Once I caught myself thinking that I stopped reading books because of the lack of time.
+Honestly, I like reading, so I needed to figure out a way to continue.
+That's when I tried audiobooks for the first time and, from that moment on, most of the books I put in my collection are audio ones.
+When I started practicing double speed there as well, I realized that I listened faster than I read.

 So two habits connected and strengthened each other to help me spend my time more efficiently and, simultaneously, learn and discover new things.

-I hope those productivity tips will help you become more efficient, learn faster, grow as a professional and, of course, boost your productivity!
+I hope these productivity tips will help you become more efficient, learn faster, grow as a professional and, of course, boost your productivity!